DFE-Digital/software-jargon-buster/SoftwareJargon.md

 ## D

+- **DB:** Database. an organised collection of data stored and accessed electronically

 - **DNS:** Domain Name System.
 A system that translates human-readable domain names into IP addresses, enabling users to access websites using names rather than numeric IP addresses.